realmagicgreen/magicgreen11ty/src/content/articles/2018-07-19-rethink-plastic.md

 ---
-name: Rethink plastic
+title: Rethink plastic
 subtitle: A movement to raise awareness of plastic pollution and the existing solutions.
 Movies, education, and government pressure.
 description: "A Plastic Ocean’s message raises the awareness of plastic pollution and the existing solutions.
-We continue to bring this message around the world to national legislatures, city councils, schools, universities and environmental organizations.
 It is creating policy and social change around the world."
+date: 2018-07-19
+published: true
 category: techniques
-tags: biodiversity eco-entrepreneurs initiative plastic learning save-oceans social-responsibility sustainable-development waste water
-image: /assets/p/posts/techniques/rethink-plastic/rethink-plastic.jpg
+tags: [article, biodiversity, eco-entrepreneurs, initiative, plastic, learning, save-oceans, social-responsibility, sustainable-development, waste, water]
+cover_image: ./images/techniques/rethink-plastic/rethink-plastic.jpg
 show_in_home_slideshow: # use 'true' to have it displayed in home slideshow
 home_slideshow_caption: # lowercase, max 12 digits, including spaces
 flag: # new or other...